gpassaretta/gpassaretta.github.io/_pages/about.md

 Giampiero Passaretta is a Research Fellow at the European University Institute.
 After gaining his PhD from the _University of Trento_ (Italy), he has worked as Postdoctoral Researcher at the _Trinity College Dublin_ (Ireland).
 He is a member of the Centre for [Social Inequality Studies (CSIS)](https://r.unitn.it/en/soc/csis), the [Trinity Research in Childhood Centre (TRICC)](https://r.unitn.it/en/soc/csis), and the [Comparative Life Course & Inequality research Centre (CLIC)](https://r.unitn.it/en/soc/csis).

 His research focuses on the formation and the evolution of education and labour market inequalities over the life course.
-Recently, he developed a specific interest on the causal effect of schooling for learning inequality and social disparities in the process of occupational attainment of the educational elites.
+Recently, he developed a specific interest on the causal effect of schooling for learning inequality and the disparities in the occupational attainment of educational elites.

 Passaretta's works have been published in academic journals like _American Sociological Review_, _Social Forces_ and _Socio-Economic Review_.
 His recent research on the evolution of socioeconomic inequality in children's achievement has been featured in major press outlets, like _Die Zeit_.